Skip to main content

 “Some remain immortal in deeds, others, in the hearts of their loved ones.”

-Kunwar Partap had left Kumbhalmer a little reluctant with his chieftains to claim the throne that was rightfully his, at his father’s funeral at Gogunda.
+Kunwar Partap had left Kumbhalmer a little reluctantly with his chieftains to claim the throne that was rightfully his, at his father’s funeral at Gogunda.
 It did not come as a surprise to either Maharani Jivanta Bai or Ajbante Baisa that Rani Dheer Bai had tried to put her son on the throne of Mewar and ally with the Timurids.
-As Amar Singh rode away, excited, beside his father, Ajbante had stared at them go, with a heavy heart.
-Today was a start of a new journey, a new title and new responsibilities, but all she could gather was that her baby was not a baby anymore.
+As Amar Singh rode away, excited, beside his father, Ajbante stared at them go, with a heavy heart.
+Today was the start of a new journey, a new title and new responsibilities, but all she could gather was that her baby was not a baby anymore.
 She felt the way she felt when she had first come to the house, alone in a crowd.

 “Yes, Ranima.”
 She rubbed her hands together and looked away “It is just that...
 Amar...”

 “It is not that Ranima.
 He had been here all the time, with me, in everything.
-Kunwarsa had been away most of the days and it was always Amar who...”
+Kunwarsa had been away most of the days, and it was always Amar who...”

 “Ajbante.”
-Jivanta Bai cupped her face making her look up “Kunwar Amar is ready to replace his father, just as Partap is ready to replace his.”
+Jivanta Bai cupped her face, making her look up “Kunwar Amar is ready to replace his father, just as Partap is ready to replace his.”
 She had nodded in silent agreement.

-It was then that the sound of payals resonated through the corridors and the three-year-old princess Champawati Bai stopped with a gleeful smile.
+It was then that the sound of payals resonated through the corridors, and the three-year-old princess Champawati Bai stopped with a gleeful smile.
 She had her mother’s doe eyes and her grandmother’s dusky complexion.
-Staring at the ladies she asked in the same gleeful tone, that often reminded Ajbante Baisa of her sister “Is it true that Dadabhai will be king?”
+Staring at the ladies, she asked in the same gleeful tone that often reminded Ajbante Baisa of her sister, “Is it true that Dadabhai will be king?”

 “Who said that to you?”
 Ajbante Kanwar frowned slightly.

 “Yes!”
-She spoke a little uncertainly “I like Chetak!
+She spoke a little uncertainly, “I like Chetak!
 He is white like the clouds.”

 “Well, your Daata too had an elephant.”
-Jivanta Bai smiled as the child smiled eagerly “Really?
+Jivanta Bai smiled as the child smiled eagerly, “Really?
 What happened to him?”

 “He...”
-Jivanta Bai stared at Ajbante Kanwar who read her thoughts.
+Jivanta Bai stared at Ajbante Kanwar, who read her thoughts.
 “He was lost.”

 Ram Prasad was extremely dear to Kunwar Partap.
 But he was left at Chittorgarh and captured by the Turks.
 He died in captivity.
 No one in the house spoke of Chittorgarh in the past four years.
 Something told Ajbante Kanwar that it was going to change soon.
-She smiled at her child and said “Go get ready, Rajkuwarisa, you have new clothes to try on.
+She smiled at her child and said, “Go get ready, Rajkuwarisa, you have new clothes to try on.
 Kesari will help you.
 And you can’t be late to greet your Daata Hukum.”
 She watched the princess run across the corridor.

 Greetings had poured in from all quarters at Kumbhalmer as the entire Mewar had celebrated the crowning of the Maharana Partap Singh, on the occasion of Holi.
-It was almost afternoon and the merriment had doubled when the news of the successful coronation reached Kumbhalmer.
+It was almost afternoon, and the merriment had doubled when the news of the successful coronation reached Kumbhalmer.
 As the ladies of all the chiefs, alliances and the family at Kumbhalmer drenched each other in happy colours and the children ran about, it was Rani Shahmati Bai who had startled Ajbante Baisa with a sudden touching of her feet with the Gulaal.
 The Hada Princess was the newest addition to her family, and Ajbante Kanwar had been overly kind to her in this new place.

-Ajbante Baisa walked out to the courtyards, and Chand pol to check the welcome preparations going on in full swing.
+Ajbante Baisa walked out to the courtyards and Chand pol to check the welcome preparations going on in full swing.
 She saw the children admire each other’s new clothes while the queens were relieved that maybe the bad days were now over.
-Something in her felt restless though.
-She sat down, in the Eklingnath temple in relative silence, a few feet away from the Kumbha Palace, abuzz with merriment.
+Something in her felt restless, though.
+She sat down in the Eklingnath temple in relative silence, a few feet away from the Kumbha Palace, abuzz with merriment.

 It was a letter of good wishes from Kunwarani Heer Kanwar Baisa.
-She had written about her sons, and about Kunwar Shakta’s involvement with the Turk forces at Mandalgarh.
+She had written about her sons and about Kunwar Shakta’s involvement with the Turk forces at Mandalgarh.
 Ajbante Baisa frowned slightly at this sudden letter.
-Her mind was full of questions that were left unanswered as the conch shells blew grabbing her attention.
+Her mind was full of questions that were left unanswered as the conch shells blew, grabbing her attention.
 The new king was home.

 Eyes met and smiled as she put the Kesar Tilak on his forehead, with the Safa with Mewar’s brooch shining on his head.
 Almost bumping into her, forgetting their decorum, the princesses ran to greet their father.
-Champawati being the youngest reached last and was picked up by him making Kunwar Amar smile at his sisters.
+Champawati, being the youngest, reached last and was picked up by him, making Kunwar Amar smile at his sisters.
 He also noticed how his mother smiled happily watching him return unbruised as he touched her feet.
 Rana Partap Singh had nodded at his Maharani, returning her smile and walked away to meet his mother.
-It was Kunwar Amar who had hugged her making the other queens smile.
+It was Kunwar Amar who had hugged her, making the other queens smile.
 She had kissed his forehead lovingly and taken him to her room.
-Watching Amar eat laddoos in contentment Ajbante Baisa smiled.
+Watching Amar eat laddoos in contentment, Ajbante Baisa smiled.

 “Amar.”
-She spoke at last “I want to talk to you about your new responsibilities.”
+She spoke at last, “I want to talk to you about your new responsibilities.”

 “Did he?”
 She frowned at how predictable she was to the father and son.